 1. SOPHISTICATED LOOK

-You can either combine off-white tones, choose different shades of the same color or just one color alone for a monochromatic look.
+For a sophisticated look, you can combine off-white tones, choose different shades of the same color or just one color alone for a solid monochromatic look.
 You can wear white and ivory and/or beige with cream for a all neutral ensemble.
-Monochromatic neutrals will give your whole outfit a sophisticated look and it’s great choice for a work outfit.
+If you’re going for monochromatic, it will give your outfit a sophisticated vibe and it’s great choice for a work outfit.

 2. POP OF COLOR